Images courtesy of the author

 Flee died less than a month after I moved to New York.
 It was the week of Christmas.
 Flee had big doe eyes and wore a newsboy cap and gauges in his ears.
 I'd wave when I passed him biking, or outside the coffee shop.
 He was shot dead in his house on St. Roch.
 He was 27.

 The next week, eight people burned to death steps from my old place.
 They had been squatting in an open shell of a warehouse by the train yard.
 To fight the December cold, they'd lit a fire in a barrel.
 The flames caught the oil-soaked beams of the floor and devoured the people inside.
-Several of them, the Times-Picayune reported, had marched in Flee's funeral parade four days earlier.
+Several of them, the Times-Picayune reported, had marched in Flee's funeral parade hours earlier.

 A guest at our house, Kirsten, was biking back from a brass band show uptown when she was abducted, raped, and shot dead.
 Church volunteers found her burnt body in the street on a block of the Ninth Ward by the Florida canal that has all but returned to wilderness.
 She was 25.